pravarmahajan/Bilingual-Autoencoder/README.md

 source activate <env_name>
 ```

-For deactivating the current environment, just issue the command `deactivate`, just like `pip`.
+For deactivating the current environment, just issue the command `source deactivate`.

 ## Running on GPU
 Load the conda environment as described in previous subsection